Overview of Scrum Process

 Scrum is often assumed to be part of the agile software development process because the Scrum concept revolves around continuous improvement, which is a primary principle of agile.
-The framework begins with the simple acknowledgment that the team does not know about the details of every nook and corner of the project at the outset; rather, it is experienced by adapting changing conditions and user requirements.
+The framework begins with the simple acknowledgment that the team does not know about the details of every nook and corner of the project at the outset; rather, it is experienced by adapting to changing conditions and user requirements.

 Key Roles in Scrum Framework

 In the scrum framework, there are three key roles – product owner, scrum master, and development team- that are very important for the project’s success.